Listen to or download this article:

 - John Hoyte – Persistence of Light

-The coveted First Place Category Winners of the 2019 Nellie Bly Book Awards will be selected from the Semi-Finalists in the final rounds of judging.
+The coveted First Place Category Winners of the 2019 Nellie Bly Book Awards will be selected from the Finalists in the final rounds of judging.
 The First Place Category Winners will be announced at the Chanticleer Awards Banquet and Ceremony, which is hosted by the Chanticleer Authors Conference.

 The First Place Category winners will automatically be entered into the Nellie Bly GRAND PRIZE AWARD competition.
 The CBR Grand Prize Division Genre Winners will compete for the CBR Overall Grand Prize for Best Book and its $1,000 purse.
 First Place Category and Grand Prize Awards will be announced and recognized at the Chanticleer Awards Banquet and Ceremony on Saturday, April 18th, 2020, Bellingham, Washington.
 Hosted by the Chanticleer Authors Conference.